HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/ddc/integrating_voltmx_foundry/configuring_voltmx_foundry_to_connect_to_ddc.md

 Since we already have the Credential Vault slot, we can now configure an outbound connection policy.

 1. Create an xml file on your local machine and modify it according to your needs.
-For more information, please visit this link [Adding an outbound connection policy](../../portlets_development/web2_ui/outbound_http_connection/cfg_outbound_http_connections/sample_admin_tasks/outbhttp_cfgsmptsk_add_ob_conn_plcy.md)
+For more information, refer to the [Adding an outbound connection policy](../../portlets_development/web2_ui/outbound_http_connection/cfg_outbound_http_connections/sample_admin_tasks/outbhttp_cfgsmptsk_add_ob_conn_plcy.md) topic.

 You can use this sample outbound policy as a base:
 ``` xml